-Which states are affected?
+Which states are affected by the AIM Act?

 Which refrigerants are affected?

-These GWP limits will end the use of refrigerants such as R-404A (GWP of 3943), R-407A (GWP of 1923), R-410A (GWP of 1924), R-448A (GWP of 1273), R-449A (GWP of 1282), and R-507 (GWP of 3985) in new equipment.
-Going forward, refrigeration equipment will need to use natural refrigerants, such as CO2 (GWP of 1) and ammonia (GWP of 0), and HFO-based refrigerants since there are options below the proposed GWP limits.
+These GWP limits will end the use of refrigerants like R-404A (GWP of 3943), R-407A (GWP of 1923), R-410A (GWP of 1924), R-448A (GWP of 1273), R-449A (GWP of 1282), and R-507 (GWP of 3985) in new equipment.
+Refrigeration equipment will need to use natural refrigerants, such as CO₂ (GWP of 1) and ammonia (GWP of 0).
+HFO-based refrigerants will also be used since they have options below the proposed GWP limits.

-When will the rule be finalized?
+When will the AIM Act ruling be finalized?

 Further Reading